 But the diagnosis is just the beginning.

 I can’t just write off responsibility for 20 years of decisions.

 Yes, the average age-of-onset of Bipolar Disorder is about 25, but that doesn’t mean every reckless decision I made in my 20s (and OK, early 30s) was because of my disorder.
-Without a doubt, it probably increased the severity of everything during my hypomanic episodes, but what does that look like?
+Without a doubt, it probably increased the severity of everything, but what does that look like?

 And more importantly, can I begin to forgive myself without holding on to the “What ifs” of my past?

 Would I have finished getting my degree?
 Would I have drunk less?
 Would I have been more successful in my career?
 Would my finances be in better shape if I didn’t ruin my credit in my 20s?

 WOULD I HAVE SLEPT MORE, MAYBE?

 All I know is that I’m not scared of my brain as much as I used to be.